-These cheerful little sunflower soaps are palm-free and naturally colored with lemon peel powder.
+These cheerful little sunflower soaps are made with sunflower-infused oil and naturally colored with lemon peel powder.

 I scented mine with a bright blend of mostly citrus essential oils, but feel free to use other scents in their place, or leave them completely unscented.